|

 of the opponent's suit at the three level to ask partner for

-a stopper in their suit holding a six or seven card solid
+a stopper in their suit when holding a solid six or seven

-suit of your own plus outside strength but no stopper in their
+card suit plus outside strength but no stopper in their suit.

 For example, if your RHO opens 2H,